Drowning Prevention: Safety Tips For Parents

 An Oakland Drowning Accident Lawyer Can Explain Your Rights

 Despite safety tips and taking proper precautions around water, drownings are still a threat.
 To learn more about your legal remedies, please contact Venardi Zurada, LLP.
-We can schedule a free consultation to discuss your circumstances at our offices in Oakland, Walnut Creek, or Redding, CA. After we review the details, we can advise you on next steps.
+We can schedule a free consultation to discuss your circumstances at our offices in Oakland or Walnut Creek, CA. After we review the details, we can advise you on next steps.